CodecoolGlobal/tech-interview-workbook-WailGree/docs/module_progbasics.md

 ### Data structures

 #### What is the purpose of a list (array in some programming languages) data structure?
 Name some methods of it!
+The purpose of a list/array, is to store different variables, close to each other.
+Like names.
+Methods:
+Append method = next element becomes the list's member Count method = counts number of elements in list Extend method = same as append, but with multiple elements at once Insert method = like append, except instead of putting to the end, inserts to the given index Index method = returns index of something that is in list. if present multiple times returns first exception.
 #### What is the difference between a list/array and a set?
+While lists'/arrays' elements can be changed even after declaration, set's can't.
+Once declared, they stay the same.
+Also, multiplications.
+In lists/arrays they can happen.
+In sets they will be deleted uppon occurence.
 #### What is the purpose and methods of a dictionary/map data structure?
+Purpose is storing key-value pairs.
+Storing values, with easier way to index, instead of just numbers.
+Like phone numbers to store, based on their owners' names.
+Methods:
+Get method = returns value based on key or None if it doesn't exist.
+Update method = much like append in lists.
+Adds several items to the dictionary once.
+Keys method = returns the keys of the dictionary.
+Values method =  returns the values of the dictionary.
+Items method = returns both the keys and values of the dictionary.
 ### Algorithms

 #### Fibonacci sequences.
 Write a method (or pseudo code), that generates the Fibonacci sequences.
+We need a list.
+It's first 2 elements, being 0 and 1.
+The next element always will be the sum of the 2 latest element.
+The sum happens 5-10 times.
+Done.
 #### How do you find a max value in a list/array if you can’t use any built-in functions?
+You go through the list/array once.
+Each time you go through an element, check if that element is higher than the last higher, which is stored in a variable.
+Once done the variable contains the highest number.
 #### How do you find the average of values in a list/array if you can’t use any built-in functions?
+You go through the list/array once.
+While going through it count the length of it, and sum the values.
+Doing both in seperate variables.
+Once done, divide the sum by the count.
+The outcome is the avarage.
 #### What do we call an *in-place* sort?
+Sorting a variable, in-place.
+Meaning not giving it's sorted outcome to any other variable at all.
 #### Explain an algorithm which sorts a list!
+The algorith goes through the list, as many times as the length of the list is.
+Each time, if check for the element, that is highest, but not higher than the one, that was last time highest.
+First time of course will look for highest one.
+And put it before the highest one.
+This is how to sort in descending order.
 ### Programming paradigms - procedural

 #### What is the call stack?